bartificer/programming-by-stealth/docs/pbs31.md

 ## Final Thoughts

-Now that we’ve learned about static functions, and updated our algorithm for creating prototypes to the final 9-step version, we are finished with our second look at JavaScript prototypes.
+Now that we’ve learned about static functions, and updated our algorithm for creating prototypes to the final nine-step version, we are finished with our second look at JavaScript prototypes.
 Before we are ready to look at test-driven-development (TDD), we need to revisit JavaScript’s exception handling features – specifically the `throw`, `try`, and `catch` keywords.
 This is what we’ll do in the JavaScript portion of the next instalment.

 On the HTML side we have now learned a little more about forms in general, and how to add checkboxes and radio button groups into our forms.
 In the next instalment we’ll look at adding dropdown menus to our forms, and perhaps some of the many text-based inputs supported by HTML 5.